raygun101/MarkupKit/README.md

     <UIButton style="systemButton" tintColor="green"/>

+Named colors are evaluated in the following order:

+* Color set
-Color table entries take precedence over `UIColor` constants.
+* Color table
+* Color constant

 For example, if _Colors.plist_ defined a value for "green", the corresponding color would be used instead of the value returned by `greenColor`.

+TODO Discuss bundle customization support

 #### Pattern Images
 Pattern images are specified by providing the name of the name of the image to use as a repeating tile.
 For example, this markup creates a table view with a tiled background image named "tile.png":